COVID-19 Road to Recovery

 We will also continue to follow recommendations from the Centers for Disease Control and applicable federal requirements.
 Expanding staffing on campus will be tightly controlled and coordinated to mitigate potential risks and ensure the safety of faculty and staff, as well as the communities we serve.

-Plans for how campuses can open to all constituents safely this fall semester are still under discussion and will follow guidance obtained from the Illinois Board of Higher Education COVID-19 Guidance issued on June 23, 2020.
+Plans for how campuses can open to all constituents will follow guidance obtained from the Illinois Board of Higher Education COVID-19 Guidance issued on June 23, 2020 and updated on July 28, 2020.

 COVID-19 Return to Work